Facts about the survey Felling

 Development work for better quality

 In 2019 and 2020, the Swedish Forest Agency and the Swedish National Forest Inventory conducted a joint quality study of the two gross felling models.
-The study resulted in conclusions that formed the basis for development work to improve the quality of input data to the Swedish Forest Agency's gross felling model.
+The study resulted in several conclusions that formed the basis for a development work to improve the quality of input data to the Swedish Forest Agency's gross felling model.

-Average harvested area for final fellings
+Average felled area for final fellings

 • Last Updated: 9/19/2023